Download this Style sheet in portable document format

-- Format, citations, and references follow SEDERI Yearbook’s style sheet.
+- Format, citations, and references follow SEDERI’s style sheet.

 - Remove personal details from the file of the contribution and from the properties of the file.

 - Originality: the research piece has not been previously published (either in print or online) and is not under simultaneous consideration with another publisher.

 - Copyright: no copyright of another journal, author or publisher is infringed.

-- Obtain permissions for publication of copyrighted material (pictures, photographs, etc.).
+- Obtain permissions for publication of copyrighted material like images, etc.